KaiPereira/Cheetah-MX4-Mini/JOURNAL.md

 And of course I was right, I was missing some pullups on the LCD displays, so I added that alongside a small decoupling cap:

 ![[Pasted image 20250727005416.png]]

+## Day 6 - Finishing the Schematic

+Now, the only thing I really need on my board is the fan ports and potentially some protection circuits/fine tuning?

+So now let's add in the fan connector...
+I want to support PWM control which allows fine control of the fan speed and whatnot, so I'll probably need a larger connector.